 When school began it didn't get much better.
 Instead of going to the public school I went to the "private school" as I was labeled now a "non belonger", Tortola's version of illegal alien.
 I recall the title stung and looking back on this it was an important experience to be a minority group as I had been a very privileged white Jew from Miami Beach where there were a splattering of diverse people but also where there were a lot of other people just like myself.
 My bubble was popped.

-The "private school" had about 30 kids in it from first to twelth grades and we were housed in a two room shack that Ms. Parsons owned carved into the side of a hill.
-When I first arrived I do not believe we had running water yet.
-I was the sole 7th grader and all of my friends were much older than me and I grew up fast on this little island with no legal drinking age.
+The "private school" had about 30 kids in it from first to twelth grades and we were housed in a two room shack that Ms. Parsons owned that was carved into the side of a hill.
+When I first arrived we did not have running water yet.
+I was the sole 7th grader and all of my friends were much older than me and I grew up fast on this little island.
 I remember Jenny Coish who was 16 at he time teaching me how to become anorexic (you sleep as late as you can go to bed as early as you can and eat very little in between).
 Samantha also 16 taught me how to chain smoke Marlboro Lights( you just light the new cigarette with the old cigarette).
-Sally long lean and 16 taught me about being appealing to men (first off it you are not long and lean dress like you still are and then giggle a lot and do what you think they want you to do...).
+Sally long and lean and also 16 taught me about being appealing to men (first off it you are not long and lean dress like you still are and then giggle a lot and do what you think they want you to do...).
 And the legal drinking age was if your height reached the bar it seemed..It was a lot to take in.

-By the time I was half through my 7th grade my parents caught wind of what I was really studying and decided to send me back to Miami Beach to live with my aunt uncle and cousins who still owned their home around the block from my childhood abode.
-This was most painful as I was living with a family that I loved but also feeling like a non belonger.
-I was a block away from my childhood home but now another family living in it calling it their own.
-Instead I lived in the back room of my aunts and uncles house and continued my self study in anorexia and took more lessons which I will just label illegal substances.
+By the time I was half through my 7th grade my parents caught wind of what I was really studying and decided to send me back to Miami Beach to live with my aunt uncle and cousins who still owned their home around the block from my since sold childhood abode.
+This was most painful as I was living with a family that I loved but still also feeling like a non belonger.
+I was a block away from my only known true home but now another family was actually living in it calling it their home.
+Instead I lived in the back room of my aunts and uncles house and continued my self study in anorexia and took more lessons which I will just label Illegal Substances.
 My childhood had officially ended in Tortola.

-The years that followed were equally as confusing as I made a few more moves here and there with my mom then I went to boarding school just before I turned 14.
+The years that followed were equally as confusing as I made a few more moves here and there with my mom and then eventually went to boarding school against my will just before I turned 14.